-From Chicago's Buckingham Fountain and Cloud Gate to the vibrant and sprawling botanic garden in Glencoe, Illinois is home to some pretty spectacular sights -- especially for being a cornfield-filled Midwestern state.
+From Chicago's Buckingham Fountain and Cloud Gate (aka "The Bean"), Illinois is home to some pretty spectacular sights -- especially for being a cornfield-filled Midwestern state.
 But there’s plenty of natural and man-made beauty in this state that you probably never even knew existed, including hidden waterfalls, flooded forests, and historic structures.
 Here’s a look at Illinois’ most beautiful under-the-radar spaces.

 Virtually the opposite of Chicago's rush-hour insanity, this peaceful scenic drive follows the flow of the Mississippi River for more than 550 miles along the Western edge of the state.
 The meandering road is home to unobstructed views of the river and the woodlands, and even passes through small Midwestern towns like Galena, Alton, and Grafton.

 Geneva This 68ft, five-story windmill was built in the mid-19th century, and is considered one of the best examples of an authentic Dutch windmill in the United States.
 It underwent a major and necessary restoration, as the structure had fallen into disrepair, and has been operating as a seasonal tourism site since 2005.